mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 flow { println(it) } // <- Possible because of the SAM interface
 ```

-Since we don't like to call the `emit` function on the `it` reference, we can change again the definition of the `flow` function.
-Our aim is to create a smoother DSL, letting to call the `emit` function directly.
-Then, we need to make the `FlowCollector` instance available as the `this` reference inside the lambda.
+Since we don't like to call the `emit` function on the `it` reference, we can change the definition of the `flow` function again.
+We aim to create a smoother DSL, letting us call the `emit` function directly.
+Then, we must make the `FlowCollector` instance available as the `this` reference inside the lambda.
 Using the `FlowCollector` interface as the receiver of the lambda does the trick (if you want to deepen your knowledge about Kotlin receivers, please refer to the article [Kotlin Context Receivers: A Comprehensive Guide](https://blog.rockthejvm.com/kotlin-context-receivers/)):

 ```kotlin
 val flow: suspend FlowCollector.() -> Unit = {